oliverkuehle/Obsidian-BaseVault/README.md

-## Differences to default obisidan vault
+## Differences from the standard Obsidian vault

 ### Settings